-Plan A, requiring a thesis, may be selected by a student seeking the master's degree provided the department or school concerned approves the listing of Course 299.
-Thesis on the official provided to the country of course 299.
-These units master's degree provided the department or school concerned approves the listing of Course 299, Thesis, on the official program of study.
-Three units of "Cr" are granted for the satisfactory completion of the thesis or project for school concerned, and the Graduate Council.
-Assigning of "Cr" grade for the thesis is the responsibility of the Graduate Office Registration in for the thesis is the responsibility of the Graduate Office.
+Plan A, requiring a thesis, may be selected by a student seeking the master's degree provided the department or school concerned approves the listing of Course 299, Thesis, on the official program of study.
+Three units of "Cr" are granted for the satisfactory completion of the thesis or project following its acceptance by the student's thesis committee, the department or school concerned, and the Graduate Council.
+Assigning of "Cr" grade for the thesis is the responsibility of the Graduate Office.
 Registration in Course 299, Thesis, is required; however, students will not be permitted to register for this course until they have received official notification of advancement to candidacy from the Graduate Office and have an officially appointed thesis or project committee.
 Theses or projects must be completed well in advance of the date of the convocation at which the degree is to be conferred.
-Refer to the calendar in Part I of this Bulletin for deadline The student must register in Course 299, Thesis, in any semester or term in which he expects to use the facilities and resources of the college, and must be currently registered in the course and resources of the college, and must be currently registered in the course when the completed thesis is approved in the Graduate Office.
-(Refer also to the section on Uncompleted All theses or projects must be typed on special water-marked thesis paper available at the Aztec Shops.
+Refer to the calendar in Part I of this Bulletin for deadline The student must register in Course 299, Thesis, in any semester or term in which he expects to use the facilities and resources of the college, and must be currently registered in the course when the completed thesis is approved in the Graduate Office.
+(Refer also to the section on Uncompleted Theses in this bulletin.)
+All theses or projects must be typed on special water-marked thesis paper available at the Aztec Shops.
 Instructions for typing, preparing maps and charts, binding, etc., are available at the Graduate Office.
-Two of the three required copies of all master's theses or projects are accessioned by the Library of San Diego State and are subject to the regulations of the Library with respect to the circulation or duplication of its Students are advised to purchase a copy of the Manual of Instructions for the Preparation and Submission of the Master's Thesis or Master's Plan B, requiring a comprehensive examination in lieu of a thesis, may, Plan b, requiring a comprehensive examination in neu or a thesis, may with the approval of the department or school concerned, be followed in a contain graduate degree currently as indicated in the pullering of this bullering. certain graduate degree curricula as indicated in Part Four of this bulletin.
+Two of the three required copies of all master's theses or projects are accessioned by the Library of San Diego State and are subject to the regulations of the Library with respect to the circulation or duplication of its cataloged materials.
+Students are advised to purchase a copy of the Manual of Instructions for the Preparation and Submission of the Master's Thesis or Master's Project at the Aztec Shops.

+Plan B, requiring a comprehensive examination in lieu of a thesis, may, with the approval of the department or school concerned, be followed in certain graduate degree curricula as indicated in Part Four of this bulletin.
 Dates on which comprehensive examinations in lieu of theses are given are determined by the department or school concerned.
-Results on compredetermined by the department or school concerned.
 Results on comprehensive examinations must be reported to the Graduate Office by the department or school.
-Refer to the calendar in Part I of this Bulletin for deadline (G) GRADE POINT AVERAGES:
+Refer to the calendar in Part I of this Bulletin for deadline dates.
+(G) GRADE POINT AVERAGES:

 Grade point averages of at least 3.0 (B) must be maintained on: 1.
-All programed 100-numbered courses required for the removal of 2.
-All programed courses including courses accepted for transfer credit and courses taken concurrently with or subsequently to courses 3.
-All 100-, 200-, or 300-numbered courses taken at San Diego State concurrently with or subsequently to the earliest course listed on the No transfer credit may be used to improve the grade point average of units completed at San Diego State.
+All programed 100-numbered courses required for the removal of undergraduate deficiencies.
+2. All programed courses including courses accepted for transfer credit and courses taken concurrently with or subsequently to courses accepted for transfer.
+3. All 100-, 200-, or 300-numbered courses taken at San Diego State concurrently with or subsequently to the earliest course listed on the official master's degree program.
+No transfer credit may be used to improve the grade point average of units completed at San Diego State.

 (H) FINAL APPROVAL: